shangll123/shangll123.github.io/team/index.md

 I'm extremely fortunate to work with several amazing students to whom I serve as primary advisor. <br>

-- **Lihe Liu**, Postdoc (co-advise with Yinyin Yuan, 03/2025 - Present), The MD Anderson Cancer Center.
+- **Lihe Liu**, Postdoc (03/2025 - Present, co-advise with Yinyin Yuan), The MD Anderson Cancer Center.

 - **Yutong Pan**, PhD Student (10/2024 - Present), Biostatistics, The University of Texas Health Science Center at Houston.